 “We had a very successful stroke booth this year.
 Our excellent staff spent all day educating the public on the importance of recognizing the symptoms of stroke and acting fast,” commented Jason Tarpley, MD, PhD, vascular and interventional neurologist and director of the Pacific Stroke & Aneurym Center.

 Modern stroke treatment is revolutionary to those of us who have seen from the front lines the harsh toll that stroke takes on individuals, families, and communities.
 Stroke remains the third leading cause of death and is the leading cause of disability in the United States, resulting in a total cost on the order of $43 billion annually1.

 You can help reduce this: BE FAST to help prevent a loved one or neighbor from suffering severe stroke-related disability.
-Know the signs of stroke, act quickly by calling 9-1-1, and ask to be delivered to a thombectomy-capable stroke center like Providence Saint John’s, where a full range of advanced stroke diagnostics, imaging and therapies are readily available.
+Know what stroke signs and symptoms look like, act quickly by calling 9-1-1, and ask to be delivered to a thombectomy-capable stroke clinic like Providence Saint John’s, where a full range of advanced stroke diagnostics, imaging and therapies are readily available.

 1 Source: U.S. Centers for Disease Control and Prevention